What's Your Massage Type?

 Neuromuscular and Trigger Point Therapies

 Specifically applied to trigger points in the body, or what clients often call knots.
 Sometimes the points are tender and highly sensitive which might require a lighter touch.
 Other times, they best respond to deep sustained pressure.
 Trigger points classically refer pain to areas that might be further away than one can imagine.
 Exploration is indicated, but when the source is found and the therapy applied, the release and pain reduction can be significant.
 This is great for those who suffer chronic pain in specific areas.
+Learn more about the benefits of neuromuscular massage here.

 As a women’s body expands and changes the muscles are pulled and stretched and may cause pain or discomfort, along with postural distortion and fatigue.
 A prenatal massage can assist in reducing some of these distresses.
 Prenatal massage is performed with the client in a side lying position surrounded by pillows to help support both mother and fetus.
 It can be a purely relaxing massage or a session concentrating on specific issues.
 Please note – prenatal massages can only be performed AFTER the first trimester.